SeaIce-Math/spice-team.github.io/publications.md

 - Dinh, H., D. Giannakis,  J. Slawinska, G. Stadler (2022).
 Phase-field models of floe fracture in sea ice. **The Cryosphere Discuss**. [[preprint](https://doi.org/10.5194/egusphere-2022-790
 )].

-- Gupta, M., A. F. Thompson, G. E. Manucharyan (2021).
-Ocean-sea ice floe coupling in a high resolution LES model.
+- Gupta, M., Gurcan, E., A. F. Thompson (2023).
+Dispersion of sea ice floes at a baroclinic front.
 In preparation.

 - Taylor, J.R., A.F.
 Thompson (2022) Submesoscales in the upper ocean.
   **Ann.
 Rev. Fluid Mech.** (in revision).